Purchased the obligatory hootsuite subscription, great

 Not so great.

-All this does is alienated the very people you want to attract.
+All this does is alienate the very people you want to attract.

 Twitter and LinkedIn, like all social media tools, work best when used as pull rather than push marketing mediums.